What’s so unique about kaffemik?

 This cute girl just graduated!

-Some kaffemik is more traditional with the whale, musk ox meat, and Greenlandic cake, and others are more modern with sushi and chocolate cake.
+Some kaffemik is more traditional with the whale, musk ox meat, and Greenlandic cake.
+Others are more modern with sushi and chocolate cake.